ibm-cloud-docs/power-iaas/faq.md

 FLS provides access to RHEL OS interim fixes and updates by using activation keys for Power servers that are hosted on an IBM satellite server within the IBM Cloud environment.
 To register for FLS, select one of the stock (RHEL OS) images that are provided by IBM {{site.data.keyword.powerSys_notm}} Private Cloud.

-The following list is an example of FLS offering:
+The following list is an example of FLS offerings:

 * Stock images: RHEL 8.4 (General and SAP), RHEL 8.6 (General and SAP), RHEL 9.0 (General)
 * Support:	You pay IBM for support